dogweather/forkful/content/en/bash/files-and-io/checking-if-a-directory-exists.md

 ---
 date: 2024-02-03 19:02:28.984607-07:00
-description: "In Bash programming, checking if a directory exists is an essential\
-  \ control mechanism used to verify the presence of a directory before performing\
-  \ file\u2026"
+description: "How to: At its core, Bash allows you to check for the existence of a\
+  \ directory using conditional statements and the `-d` operator.
+Below is a\u2026"
 lastmod: '2024-03-13T22:45:00.257404-06:00'
 model: gpt-4-0125-preview
-summary: In Bash programming, checking if a directory exists is an essential control mechanism used to verify the presence of a directory before performing file operations.
+summary: At its core, Bash allows you to check for the existence of a directory using conditional statements and the `-d` operator.
 title: Checking if a directory exists
 weight: 20
 ---